oVirt/ovirt-site/source/feature/novnc-console.html.md

 Results: The new browser tab with noVNC session appears.

-### Setup Websocket Proxy on the Enging Post Install
+### Setup Websocket Proxy on the Engine Post Install

 Execute: